LewisErick/PetMe/README.md

 ## Bugs to be fixed:

 Error in directory referencing for the following parts of the application:
--Adopt
+- Adopt
--Events
+- Events
--Quickstart
+- Quickstart

 ## Modifications to be applied:
--CSS Modifications to Post
+- CSS Modifications to Post
--CSS Modifications to LogIn
+- CSS Modifications to LogIn
--CSS Modifications to Profile
+- CSS Modifications to Profile
--Create preferences tab
+- Create preferences tab

 ## Implementations to be applied
--Node JS Server
+- Node JS Server
--Express Application
+- Express Application
--MongoDB
+- MongoDB